This easy potato soup recipe is delicious for a chilly evening at home.

 Mom’s version was slightly different then this one.
 How could it not be?
 She never measured much of anything.
 But I got as close as I could to what she did and I have to say it turned out pretty much exactly like what she made.

-CLEAN EATING POTATO SOUP RECIPE:
+EASY POTATO SOUP RECIPE:

 A delicious, tummy-warming soup for a chilly evening.